danielabar/meblog/src/markdown/slowing-down-ai-on-purpose.md

 * one step
 * one change
 * one reviewable unit at a time
+* make sure tests are passing

 After each step:

-* I review the diff
+* I review the diff and try it out in the browser
 * we update context if needed
 * then move on